Centre Val De Loire

 Château du Milieu

-The main enclosure is known as Château du Milieu (Middle Castle), it was protected by deep moats.
+The main enclosure, known as Château du Milieu (Middle Castle), was protected by deep moats.

-2- The drawbridge was replaced by the current fixed bridge during the 19th century.
+2- The current fixed bridge has replaced the drawbridge since the 19th century.

-3- The 14th century Tour de l'Horloge (clock tower) marks the entrance to the Chateau de Chinon.
+3- The 14th century Tour de l'Horloge marks the entrance to the castle.

-Four rooms of the tower are dedicated to the life of Joan of Arc.
+Four of its rooms are dedicated to the life of Joan of Arc.

 The bell, known by the name of Marie-Javelle, has been striking the hours since 1399!

-4- The Great Hall, today partly ruined, is where Joan recognized the Dauphin through a crowd of courtiers.
+4- The Great Hall is the place where Joan recognized the Dauphin through a crowd of courtiers; a monumental fireplace is all that remains of it.

-6- The 12th century Tour du Trésor (Treasury) has completely disappeared, with the exception of the vaulted basement.
+5- The 12th century Tour du Trésor was entirely dismantled, with the exception of the vaulted basement.

-7- The royal apartments or Logis Royal were connected to the Great Hall by an outdoor gallery.
+6- An outdoor gallery connected the royal apartments or Logis Royal to the Great Hall.

 There were four rooms per floor; some have retained their splendid Gothic fireplaces.